lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 as well as the identity of the atoms that are linked by ``bonds``, ``angles``, ``dihedrals``, and ``impropers`` interactions.
 It was created using VMD and TopoTools :cite:`kohlmeyer2017topotools`.

+.. admonition:: Note
+    :class: non-title-info

+    Bonds, angles, dihedrals, and impropers in LAMMPS are assigned types and IDs, just like atoms.
+    The ID uniquely identifies each interaction instance, while the type determines which parameters (from the ``bond_coeff``, ``angle_coeff``, etc. commands) are applied.
+    In this tutorial, these types and IDs are specified in the ``.data`` file and read by the ``read_data`` command.

 .. |unbreakable_data| raw:: html